 A solid background in Reinforcement Learning or Dynamical systems and Statistics is required.

 Please contact O-A. Maillard by email with 3 of your main publications, CV, motivation letter and recommendation letter.
-The positions can be filled as soon as possible in 2021.
+The positions can be filled as soon as possible.